Nqosa11/Team-jm3-Advanced-Classification-Base-Notebook/README.md

 1. Clone the repo
 2. Create a branch using your name
-3. Do the neccnecessaryts in your work
+3. Do the necessary changes in your work
 4. Commit the changes to `your branch`
 5. Push your modified branch back to GitHub still on `your branch`
 6. Discuss merging `your branch` branch with `main` with the team during team meetings